Mago Point, Waterford, Connecticut

 Mago Point (/ˈmeɪgoʊ/) is a location in Waterford, Connecticut.
 It was originally owned by the building company Titus and Bishop, who planned to make it into many 25 x 100-foot lots.
 Before these owners acted on their plans, Earl and Doris Wadsworth bought them out.
 Now it is home to several marine businesses.

 Attractions

 Mago Point is home to the following businesses:

-Mago Point Canvas & Upholstery

-Mago Point Canvas & Upholstery fabricates all types of Custom Marine Canvas and Upholstery and offers repairs and replacements of existing products.
+Outboard Exchange LLC

+Outboard Exchange has been in business for over 30 years remanufacturing and servicing outboard motors.

 The Dock Restaurant

 The Dock Restaurant serves seafood and fried pickles.

 The Sunbeam Fleet

 The Sunbeam Fleet is a sport fishing dock with a fleet of fishing boats.
 They have been open for over 75 years.

 Mago Point Marina

 Mago Point Marina is a boat marina.

-Sunset Ribs

-Sunset Ribs is a restaurant and bar with live music.

 Hillyers Bait and Tackle

 Hillyers Bait and Tackle is a fishing supply shop.

-Mijoy 747

-The Mijoy 747 is an 85-foot aluminum boat for private charter and fishing.

 Mago Point Packy

 Mago Point Packy is a package store.